 It seems that the culprit was a joint effort of the French and Russian nobility.
 That’s not all, these nobles can transform into gargoyles as well!
 Charles’ dead sister Lia will possess the body of his brother to help him solve the riddle.

-Le Chevalier d’Eon is highly recommended if you want to see a supernatural and mythical Paris shrouded in mystery.
+Le Chevalier d’Eon is highly recommended if you want to see a supernatural and mythical Paris shrouded in mystery and dark elements.

 3. Belladonna of Sadness

-Belladonna of Sadness is an avant-garde movie that was released in 1973 and directed by the renowned Osamu Tezuka, inspired by Jules Michelet’s book, La Sorcière.
+Belladonna of Sadness is an avant-garde movie that was released in 1973 and directed by the renowned Eiichi Yamamoto, inspired by Jules Michelet’s book, La Sorcière.

 The story takes place in a poor medieval French village and revolves around the protagonist, Jeanne, a simple girl who happily marries her love, Jean.